-- our lack of operating history; - the expectation that we will incur significant operating losses for the foreseeable future and will need significant additional capital; - our current and future capital requirements to support our development and commercialization efforts for our product candidates and our ability to satisfy our capital needs; - our dependence on our product candidates, which are still in preclinical or early stages of clinical development; - our ability to acquire sufficient quantities of raw material needed to manufacture our drug product; - our, or that of our third-party manufacturers, ability to manufacture cGMP quantities of our product candidates as required for pre-clinical and clinical trials and, subsequently, our ability to manufacture commercial quantities of our product candidates; - our ability to complete required clinical trials for our product candidates and obtain approval from the FDA or other regulatory agencies in different jurisdictions; - our lack of a sales and marketing organization and our ability to commercialize our product candidates if we obtain regulatory approval; - our dependence on third-parties to manufacture our product candidates; - our reliance on third-party CROs to conduct our clinical trials; - our ability to maintain or protect the validity of our intellectual property; - our ability to internally develop new inventions and intellectual property; - interpretations of current laws and the passages of future laws; - acceptance of our business model by investors; - the accuracy of our estimates regarding expenses and capital requirements; - our ability to adequately support organizational and business growth; and - the continued spread of COVID-19 and the resulting global pandemic and its impact on our preclinical studies and clinical studies.
+- our lack of operating history; - the expectation that we will incur significant operating losses for the foreseeable future and will need significant additional capital; - · our current and future capital requirements to support our development and commercialization efforts for our product candidates and our ability to satisfy our capital needs; - our dependence on our product candidates, which are still in various stages of clinical development; - our ability to acquire sufficient quantities of raw material needed to manufacture our drug product; - our, or that of our third-party manufacturers, ability to manufacture cGMP quantities of our product candidates as required for pre-clinical and clinical trials and, subsequently, our ability to manufacture commercial quantities of our product candidates; - our ability to complete required clinical trials for our product candidates and obtain approval from the FDA or other regulatory agencies in different jurisdictions; - · our lack of a sales and marketing organization and our ability to commercialize our product candidates if we obtain regulatory approval; - · our dependence on third-parties to manufacture our product candidates; - · our reliance on third-party CROs to conduct our clinical trials; - · our ability to maintain or protect the validity of our intellectual property; - · our ability to internally develop new inventions and intellectual property; - · interpretations of current laws and the passages of future laws; - · Impacts of increased trade tariffs, import quotas or other trade restrictions or measures taken by the United States and other countries, including the recent and potential changes in U.S. trade policies that may be made by the Trump presidential administration; - · acceptance of our business model by investors; - \cdot the accuracy of our estimates regarding expenses and capital requirements; and - our ability to adequately support organizational and business growth.